Meguazy/autonomous-robotics/README.md

 ### Requirements

 This control system requires a system setup with ROS 2.
-It is recommended to use Ubuntu 22.04 with [ROS 2 Humble](https://docs.ros.org/en/humble/index.html), however using Ubuntu 20.04 with [ROS 2 Galactic](https://docs.ros.org/en/galactic/index.html) should also work.
+It is recommended to use Ubuntu 22.04 with [ROS 2 Humble](https://docs.ros.org/en/humble/index.html).

 ### Install ROS 2 Humble Hawksbill
 Follow the instructions from the [link](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html).
 There are 3 versions of ROS 2 Humble Hawksbill to choose from: Desktop Install, ROS-Base Install and Development tools Install.
 Be sure to install **Desktop Install** version (`sudo apt install ros-humble-desktop`).